surajsingla333/solidityElections/README.md

 This is a voting app made using solidity, language for ethereum blockchain.
 Truffle framework is used for building the app.

 The smart contract is deployed on Matic testnet to make transaction fast and free of cost.
+When using matic testnet, while making transaction (calling a function), `goto Advanced options` and change `Gas Price` to 0.
+This will make your transactions (function calling) gas free.

 The client side is deployed on IPFS making it fulle decetralized application.